nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 11 - More File Attributes.markdown

 	(ii).
 Freedom from maintaining separate disk files for programs with little difference.

-	Two disadvantages of hard links are:
+	Two main disadvantages of using hard links are:

 	(i).
 A hard link for a file cannot be created on a separate file system.